PotatoMania/uconsole-r01-bsp-kernel-for-archlinux/README.md

 I haven't built a usable bootloader for the BSP kernel, so I simply copied one from the image released by clockwork devs.
 See `bootloader-backup`.

+### Shutdown is slooooooooow

+It looks like the spinlock is not enabled in original kernel config.
+I enabled it and the shutdown process become so smooooooth and fast.

+PS.
+When a program waits a spinlock, it will loop and do nothing.
+It's suitable for tasks only wait a very short time, so the overhead of task switching can be saved.

 ## About hacks